faren-darian/clone-remote-push/README.md

 ### 8. Update Remote URL (If Necessary)

-If the remote doesn't show the correct username and repository name, if it does show the correct username and repository name, then skip this step:
+If the remote doesn't show the correct username and repository name, (if it does show the correct username and repository name, then skip this step):

 ```bash
 git remote set-url personal git@github.com:your-username/your-actual-repo-name.git